Last updated January 2025

-You can hire a handyman service and turn over your home’s to-do list to an expert.
-The best outfits have workers who can fix just about anything, have the tools for an infinite number of tasks, and provide prompt, courteous service.
+Your home probably has many things that need to be repaired.
+But you may not have the skills, tools, or time to do them.
+That’s where a handyman service comes in.
+The best to-do-list outfits have workers who can install just about anything, have the tools for an infinite number of tasks, and provide prompt, courteous service.

-But Checkbook receives a lot of complaints about handyman services that do shoddy or incompetent work.
-Many consumers also feel they get overcharged for their jobs.
+But Consumers’ Checkbook receives many complaints about handyman services that do shoddy or incompetent work.
+Many consumers also feel they overcharge.

 Looking for help?
-Here’s advice for choosing a top-notch home helper—and steps to take to make sure you don’t spend too much.
+Here’s our advice for choosing a top-notch home helper without overspending.

 Make a list.